Living Is Easy with Eyes Closed

 Living Is Easy with Eyes Closed (Vivir es fácil con los ojos cerrados) is a 2013 Spanish comedy-drama film written and directed by David Trueba, and starring Javier Cámara, Natalia de Molina, and Francesc Colomer.
-The film's title comes from a lyric in the song "Strawberry Fields Forever", from the Beatles.
+The film's title comes from a lyric in the Beatles' song "Strawberry Fields Forever".

 The film won six Goya Awards, including Film, Director, Original Screenplay, and Actor.
 It was selected as the Spanish entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.